celinelatulipe/ThinkLikeComputer/_sources/Sequences/CountandIndex.rst

 When you run the activecode window above, you'll see how count with a list works.
 Notice how "4" has a count of zero but 4 has a count of three.
 This is because the list ``z`` only contains the integer 4.
-There are n strings in this list that are "4".
+There are no strings in this list that are "4".
 Additionally, when we check the count of "a", we see that the program returns zero.
-Though some of the words in the list *contain* the letter "a", the program is looking for items in the list that are *just* the letter "a".
+Though some of the words in the list *contain* the letter "a", the program is looking for items in the list that are *just* the string "a".

 Index
 -----